particle-iot/docs/src/content/reference/device-os/firmware.md

 ```

 On Gen 2 devices, this example can use `SPI` instead of `SPI1`.
 Makes sure you change all of the calls!

+---

+{{note op="start" type="gen3"}}
+You can call the DMA-based SPI.transfer from an onSelect handler.
+You should use a callback, because if you don't, it will busy wait.

+You must, however:

+- Always pass real buffers in RAM for txBuf and rxBuf.
+- Never pass NULL for a buffer pointer.
+- Never pass a buffer located in flash memory, such as constant arrays of bytes embedded in code.

+The problem is that in the prohibited cases, a temporary buffer is located in RAM, and heap allocation is now allowed from an ISR.
+{{note op="end"}}

+---

 ### available()